Mature height generally less than 25 feet

-'Emperor I' is the best red-leaved Japanese maple because its rich crimson leaf color holds up through the summer instead of turning dark purple...fall color is an exceptionally vibrant red (see above)...leaves appear two weeks later than other varieties making hardier than seedling grown stock...finally, it's faster growing than others, reaching 15 ft. high and wide at a rate of 18 inches annually with regular watering...tolerates shade but the leaves are usually a less vivid red in that setting...exceptional architectural shape and graceful branching.
+'Emperor I' is the best red-leaved Japanese maple because its rich crimson leaf color holds up through the summer months instead of turning dark purple...fall color is an exceptionally vibrant red (see above)...leaves appear two weeks later than other varieties of Japanese maples making them hardier than seedling grown stock...finally, 'Emporer I' is faster growing, reaching 15 ft. high and wide at a rate of 18 inches annually with regular watering...tolerates shade but the leaves are usually a less vivid red in that setting...exceptional architectural shape and graceful branching.

 4-5 ft. tall: $44 (includes free pot of mulch)